Simon McKie

-Contribution to Wider Professional Life
+Contribution to wider professional life

 McKie has sat on a large number of professional committees, including the technical committees of the Chartered Institute of Taxation and the Faculty of Taxation Currently he sits on the Technical Committee of the Society of Trust & Estate Practitioners.
 He has sat on a number of joint committees of the tax profession and her Majesty's Revenue and Customs (and its predecessor bodies) including the 'Tax Law Rewrite Consultative Committee'.
 He has been an elected member of the governing Council of the Institute of Chartered Accountants in England & Wales.
 He is a former Chairman of the Faculty of Taxation, of the Faculty's Inheritance Tax and Trusts Sub-Committee and of the Capital Taxes Sub-Committee of the Chartered Institute of Taxation.
 He is a current member of the Capital Gains Tax and Investment Income Sub-Committee and the Succession Taxes Sub-Committee of the Chartered Institute of Taxation.

-Technical Writing and Lectures
+Technical writing and lectures

 McKie on Statutory Residence has been described as the book 'to which the tax scholars of the future will turn for an example of how we made law in the early part of the 21st century', and as 'the authoritative introduction to an area of continuing importance'.

 McKie was formerly on the editorial boards of Taxation, the Tax Journal and TAXline and was the Capital Gains Tax correspondent of Private Client Business.

 With his wife, Sharon McKie, he writes and edits an e-magazine on private client taxation entitled the 'Rudge Revenue Review'.
 He also writes a blog on taxation matters of relevance to private clients and their advisers entitled the 'Hissing Goose'.